mohrash92/ioc/README.md

 # What is Inversion of Control
 Inversion of Control design principle refers to inverting any additional responsibilities, other than the main responsibility.
-The idea is that Classes for example do not create other objects/dependencies on which they reply to do their work.
+The idea is that Classes for example do not create other objects/dependencies on which they rely to do their work.
 Instead, they get them from an outside source.
 Some of the main benefits this brings is that:

+-   It means that we are following Dependency Injection technique in which an object receives other objects that it depends on
 -	It increases the modularity of the program
--   Can manage object life-cycle i.e singleton
+-   It means that we can manage object life-cycle i.e singleton
 -	We depend more in abstractions rather than concrete implementations
 -	It promotes loosely coupled architecture which is good for testing